robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 ## 3. How to smoke beef short ribs
 I am always wary when writing up BBQ recipes - I have several BBQ cook books, and inevitably they get to recipes for cooks such as beef short ribs, or beef brisket and the instruction is basically: _cook on indirect heat for 8-10 hours until done_).
 In terms of describing the steps there really isn't much to it, but when it comes to actually cooking the results and timing can vary quite a bit.

-Thankfully, if you know how to low-and-slow smoke a large, tough cut of meat (short ribs, brisket, pork butt) then you know them all - the science behind these cuts are all the same.
+Thankfully, if you know how to <a href="https://www.robbishfood.com/science/2021/02/27/science-low-slow-bbq/" target="_blank">low-and-slow smoke a large, tough cut of meat (short ribs, brisket, pork butt) then you know them all - the science behind these cuts are all the same</a>.
 We are cooking low and slow, so we can gradually reach our target internal temperature (96C/205F) that is enough to have melted all the connective tissue to make it beautifully soft, tender and tasty.
 The variation between them is just the times it takes.

 Unwrapped, just cooking indirect low-and-slow (grill temp at 110-135C/225-275F) you can probably cook a three bone rack (or bigger) in about 8 hours or so, but it depends entirely on how meaty they are.
 For a three bone rack, and bigger, the shortest distance to the thickest part of the meat is always from the top of the meat (not the ends), so a longer rack, of say 6 bones, won't take longer (but individual ribs will be quicker as that changes the dimensions and the shortest path).
 I'd allow for 8 hours at least, allowing 10 hours or more is probably a safe bet.
 <br>